Building Kansas City

-The Association of Master Plumbers of Kansas City unofficially changes their name to the Associated Plumbing Contractors of Kansas City.
+The Association of Master Plumbers of Kansas City unofficially changes its name to the Associated Plumbing Contractors of Kansas City.

 The Association enters into an agreement with Plumbers Local 8 to establish a Health and Welfare Fund.

-The strengths of Plumbers Local 8 and Pipe Fitters Local 533 are brought under the Mechanical Contractors Association of Greater Kansas City.
-The Association laid the groundwork for servicing the needs of both unions.
+The combined strengths of Plumbers Local 8 and Pipe Fitters Local 533 are brought under the Mechanical Contractors Association of Greater Kansas City.
 Frank O. Babcock accepts the position of Executive Vice-President.

 The PFAC Industry Fund is negotiated as part of the wage contract with a collection of five cents per hour, starting the following year.
 This fund was allowed to accumulate until 1960.